Best Coffee places in downtown Reykjavik

 Their website

-With 7 locations in Reykjavik it’s easy to drop into one of their coffee houses for a good cup of coffee and a chat.
-They have a pretty chilled atmosphere and usually serve great coffee so it’s a perfect place to chill for a while and read the newspapers.
+With 4 locations in Reykjavik, it’s fairly easy to drop into one of their coffee shops for a good cup of coffee and a chat.
+They have a pretty chilled atmosphere and usually serve great coffee, so it’s a perfect place to chill for a while and read the newspapers.

-They roast their own coffee and sell to supermarkets and shops.
+They roast their own coffee and sell it to supermarkets and shops.

 Opening hours: